JuliaGraphics/Luxor.jl/docs/src/howto/colors-styles.md

 ![mesh 2](../assets/figures/mesh2.png)

 So far these meshes have contained a single defined area - a single 'patch'.
-It's possible to construct meshes that consist of more than one patch.
-The following example uses [`add_mesh_patch`](@ref) creates a single mesh consisting of 100 smaller patches, which are placed next to each other but don't always define the same colors at identical control points.
+It's possible to construct a mesh that consists of more than one patch.
+The following example uses [`add_mesh_patch`](@ref) to build a single mesh consisting of 100 smaller patches, which are placed next to each other but don't always define the same colors at identical control points.